 (e) Estimated property damage, including cost of clean-up and recovery, value of lost product, and damage to the property of the operator or others, or both, exceeding $50,000.

-Please contact us if you have questions about this mapping effort, ideas for improvements, or have other comments.
+Please contact us if you have questions about our Monthly Incident Dashboard, ideas for improvements, or have other comments.